|Nutritional Guidelines (per serving)|

-- Replace two cups (16 ounces) of the cranberry juice with orange juice.
+- Replace 2 cups (16 ounces) of the cranberry juice with orange juice.

 - Add a few cinnamon sticks to the sangria.

-- Add a thinly sliced apple to the sangria.
+- Add a thinly sliced apple along with the citrus.

-- Add 1/2 cup of fresh cranberries to the sangria.
+- Add 1/2 cup of fresh cranberries for the perfect holiday touch.